weevil-see/weevil-see.github.io/ReadMe.md

 Feel free to explore the code, suggest changes, or reach out if you have any questions or feedback.

+To do:
+implement usage of jekyll-seo-tag plugin

+Ideas for posts:
+Why the CO1 Gene is not suitable for Species Delimitation

 Notes:
 After moving to a new domain, get new tokens for: google_site_verification